The Kashmir Conflict-

 simple, to keep an eye on those, whose credibility still suspect in the path to

-shape and it’s fall-out was the natural out-come of the situation that J &
+shape and it’s fall-out was the natural outcome of the situation that J &

-K too was unable to escape.
+K too were unable to escape.

 The classified documents now